Owen-Cochell/Tic-Tac-Toe/README.md

 This script uses no 3rd party modules, and it uses the terminal to dislay information.
 This means that their is no extra configuration necessary, just download and go!

+In this script, the player will be put up against a computer.
+It uses a incredibly simple algorithm to determine what moves to make next.

 If you have any questions or comments, please feel free to open an issue.
 I will reply as soon as I can.

 Thank you!